 - Federal government employees (they are covered by the Federal workers compensation program, but not by the state program)

-A worker's compensation program will generally cover the following:
+Workers’ compensation programs generally cover the following:

 - Cost of medical care for illness or injury

-- Compensation for permanent injuries the employee may sustain
+- Compensation for permanent injuries

 - Cost of retraining the employee